- What is Data Independence in DBMS?

 Let’s discuss the properties of these two levels of data independence.

-1. Physical Level Data Independence
+1. Physical Data Independence in DBMS

 Below changes can be done at the physical layer without affecting the conceptual layer -